sunnyyang27/tftstats/README.md

 - Game 1: stage 1 had 1 gold, stage 2 had 5 gold, and you placed 2nd.
 - Game 2: stage 1 had 5 gold, stage 2 had 3 gold, and you placed 2nd.
 - Game 3: stage 1 had 1 gold, stage 2 had 1 gold, and you played 8th.

 Then the red line will show 3 gold at stage 1 and 4 gold at stage 2.
 The purple line will show 0 gold at stage 1 and 0 gold at stage 2.
 The average line shows overall average (aka merging all the placements).
 In this case, it will show 2.33 gold at stage 1 and 3 gold at stage 2.

 You can use the checkboxes to hide certain lines.
 If a line doesn't appear even when the box is checked, then you have no games where you ended at that placement.
 The bottom of the graph shows all possible lines. ss

 ### Item Stats
 This page will help you learn which items get you the best results.

 Under "Average Placement by Item", you can enter an item name and view your average final placement when you got that item at a specific stage.
-For example, in the following screenshot, my average final placement is 2.5 when I got a Tear of the Goddess from stage 4 armory (aka 4-2). sss
+For example, in the following screenshot, my average final placement is 2.5 when I got a Tear of the Goddess from stage 4 armory (aka 4-2). ss

 Under "Best Items", you can view the items that give the highest average final placement.
 For example, in the following screenshot, when I get a Tear of the Goddess from stage 4 armory I have the highest average placement compared to all other items.

 ### Final Comp Stats
 This page will help you learn which champions perform the best and which team compositions you are successful with.

 Under "Average Placement by Trait", you can enter a trait and view your average final placement when your team composition has that trait.
 It is also divided by trait levels. ss

 Under "Best Final Traits", you can view the traits that give the highest average final placement.
 These are sorted by best placement, count, and the trait level.

 Under "Average Placement by Champion", you can enter a champion and view your average final placement when the champion is in your final team.
 The items that are most successful on the champion are shown. ss

 Under "Best Final Champions", you can view the champions that give the highest average final placement.
 These are sorted by placement, count, star level, carry percentage, and number of items.

 ## Coming up
 ### Features
 #### Edit and Delete games
 As a user, I want to edit an existing game.
 This includes changing a stage's values, adding new stages, and modifying my team.

 Acceptance criteria:
 - There are three buttons: Delete, Edit stages, and Edit team
 - When Delete is clicked, a warning popups up for confirmation with text "Are you sure you want to delete the game?
 All data related to the game will be removed and will not appear in statistic pages.".
 The popup has two options "Cancel" and "Yes".
 - When Edit stages is clicked, the first stage is loaded (StageFragment).
 The user can modify the stage.
 There are buttons to Save, Next Stage, Previous Stage (if applicable), and Exit.
    - Exit should go back to the original page where Edit stages was clicked
 - When Edit team is clicked, the team comp is loaded (FinalCompFragment).
 Same functionality as before.
 There is a button "Exit".
 When the user edits/deletes a champion, the team is immediately updated.

 Design options:
 - put Edit and Delete button on Home, next to the team
 - put Edit and Delete button on Game Stats, at bottom of page